 Liana Scobie is VP of Staff and Administration at TerraCycle, a pioneering global green business eliminating the idea of waste by creating collection and recycling systems for previously non-recyclable waste, and working towards ending disposability altogether through the new platform, Loop.
 TerraCycle is a $30M+, 300 person company operating in over 20 countries.
 In her role, Liana establishes the global operating budget, monitors performance against financial goals, and manages global HR.
 Liana holds a B.A. in Sociology from Colorado College and Professional Certificate in Financial Analysis from NYU SCPS.
 Prior to joining TerraCycle, Liana worked in sustainable business and regenerative finance for several startups.

-Colleen McCarthy is a student at Fordham University where she is majoring in Environmental Studies and Communications.
-She interned with NGO Sustainability in the Summer of 2018.
-Having grown up by a lake and state park, her interest in the environment started at a young age, and developed as she learned more about the serious impacts human activity has on the environment.
+Colleen McCarthy is a 2020 graduate from Fordham University with a BA in Environmental Studies and Communications.
+She interned with NGO Sustainability in the Summer of 2018, and returns when she can to help out.
 Colleen is primarily interested in how she can connect people to causes that matter and influence them to adopt more sustainable habits through strategic communication.
-She is currently able to pursue this interest as a marketing and communications intern at the Nature Conservancy in New York City.
-Colleen hopes to continue this meaningful work upon her graduation from Fordham in May 2020.
+She has held multiple internships in communications roles at various nonprofits, as well as for a communications agency that specializes in nonprofit clients.

 Lauren is currently working on EPA funded research on the harmful cyanobacteria blooms in Lake Champlain, specifically in St. Albans Bay.
 Cyanobacteria may be the greatest threat to water quality, human health and well being, and ecosystems, producing over 100 acute and chronic toxins, some of which are neurotoxins.
 This summer consists of analyzing the increases in cyanobacteria in the St. Alban's Bay area and then making connections with community outreach, human well-being, and economic implications.
 The research for the project consists of collecting and analyzing data about weather, temperature, and water conditions surrounding the bay, capturing fish samples to test the neurotoxins in their fatty acids, and interviewing local St. Albans Bay residents on their knowledge and participation with the issue.